Writchie19/Writchie19.github.io/README.md

 # William Ritchie

+## Education
-San Diego State University Student
+San Diego State University:

-In progress: Masters of Science in Computer Science
+- In progress: Masters of Science in Computer Science

-Bachelor of Science in Mechanical Engineering
+- Bachelor of Science in Mechanical Engineering

-Minor in Computer Science
+- Minor in Computer Science